 I thought I was going to enjoy this all to myself as Hubby stated he didn’t like key lime pie, however after one bite, I found I was sharing it with him as he enjoyed it so much.
 I should have got another one!

-You can’t go to the France pavilion and not try a Grand Marnier slush from the kiosk.
-It’s a blend of Grand Marnier, rum, vodka and orange juice.
+One of the popular drinks around the World at Epcot is from the France pavilion.
+The Grand Marnier slush from the kiosk is a blend of Grand Marnier, rum, vodka and orange juice.
 This really is one of the best drinks in Epcot.

 I almost stopped off for a macaron or two, but it had just started to rain so we decided to move on towards the Rose and Crown pub in the UK pavilion to shelter.

 Despite visiting Disney World a few times now, we had never been inside the Rose and Crown pub or dining room.
 We had a lunch booked in the dining room during this trip, but we wanted to experience the English pub atmosphere as well.

 As it was raining now, the pub was a little busier than perhaps normally, however we were served quickly and with a lovely smile.
 Our order of a glass of Pinot Grigio and a pint of lager cost us $25 with a tip, a little more expensive than in the UK, and perhaps one of the Mose expensive rounds we have ever bought.

 The pub is exactly what I would have expected, and the theming was amazing.
 I would definitely make more of an effort to stop by again in the future.